Why are temporary contracts with production workers from Eastern Europe booming?

 Of course, there are also disadvantages such as: uncertainty and flack of social security.
 But for many Eastern European workers, the advantages outweigh the disadvantages.
 It is important to emphasise that each case is individual and that there are also black sheep among temporary work agencies.
 Nevertheless, it is interesting to see that temporary employment contracts are an attractive option for many Eastern European workers.

-Effects on the labour market and the economy in Germany
+What impact does the deployment of personnel from Eastern Europe have on the labour market and the economy in Germany?

-You are probably wondering why temporary work contracts with production workers from Eastern Europe are so popular.
-An important role here is the impact on the labour market and the economy in Germany.
-By hiring temporary workers from Eastern Europe, companies can save costs because they often receive lower wages than German workers.
-This enables them to act more competitively and offer their products at lower prices.
+You may be wondering why labour leasing contracts with production workers from Eastern Europe are so popular.
+The effects on the labour market and the economy in Germany play an important role here.
+By hiring temporary workers from Eastern Europe, companies can save costsas they often receive lower wages than German employees.
+This allows companies to Act more competitively and offer their products at lower prices.

-Opportunities and risks for temporary workers from Eastern Europe
+What are the opportunities and risks for temporary workers from Eastern Europe?

 When you work as a temporary worker from Eastern Europe in Germany, there are both opportunities and risks.
-On the one hand, you have the opportunity to broaden your skills and experience and increase your income.
-On the other hand, it can be difficult to find your way around in a foreign country and the working conditions can be worse than expected.
-It is important to be aware of your rights and obligations as an agency worker to protect yourself from exploitation.
+On the one hand, you have the opportunity to expand your skills and experience and increase your income.
+On the other hand, it can be difficult to find your feet in a foreign country and working conditions can be worse than expected.
+It is important to find out about your rights and obligations as an agency worker to protect yourself from exploitation.
 You should also make sure that you are paid fairly and that your working conditions are safe.
-There are also organisations that support agency workers and can help you enforce your rights.
-It is important that you do not feel alone and that you know there is support.
+There are also organisations that support temporary workers and can help you to assert your rights.
+It is important that you do not feel left alone and that you know that support is available.

 Find temporary workers for production:

-Are you looking for temporary production workers?
-We, Temporary Work International, are your experienced personnel service provider when it comes to the placement of production workers from Eastern Europe.
-We are looking for motivated and committed German-speaking production assistants, production workers and manufacturing employees.
-Due to the shortage of skilled workers in Germany, more and more factories and companies are using production worker placement services to recruit workers from Eastern Europe.
-We offer companies recruitment for production & manufacturing such as fillers, production workers, assembly line workers, pickers, inspectors, packing helpers, production helpers and production managers.
-For assembly line work, production line quality control, packing, sorting, scanning to general helper work:
+Are you looking for temporary workers for production?
+We from Zeitarbeit International are your experienced personnel service provider when it comes to the placement of production workers from Eastern Europe.
+We are looking for motivated and committed German-speaking production assistants, production workers and production employees.
+Due to the shortage of skilled labour in Germany, more and more factories and companies are using production assistant recruitment, where workers are recruited from Eastern Europe.
+We offer companies recruitment services for production & manufacturing such as bottlers, production workers, assembly line workers, order pickers, inspectors, packing assistants, production assistants and production managers.
+For work on the assembly line, production facilities, quality control, packing, sorting, scanning through to general unskilled labour:

 • Assembly/electrical installation